 The City of Lone Tree, Douglas County and Denver South are sponsoring the Advancing Lincoln Avenue study.
 The project partners secured funding for the study through the Denver Regional Council of Governments (DRCOG).
 The sponsors plan to use the work prepared through this study to pursue other federal, state, and local funding opportunities to advance the final design and / or construction of improvements on Lincoln Avenue from Park Meadows Drive to Oswego Street.

-The current study includes preliminary engineering and environmental clearance through the National Environmental Policy Act (NEPA) and will be completed by the end of 2023.
+The current study includes preliminary engineering and environmental clearance through the National Environmental Policy Act (NEPA) and will be completed in the spring of 2024.
 While the project partners are currently pursuing final design and construction funding opportunities, we will have a better understanding of how much the improvements will cost as the project moves forward.
 Construction funding is currently unavailable.

 The COVID-19 pandemic has disrupted life, work, and travel.
 Some people have yet to return to their offices in the project area, and as a result, traffic counts taken for this study in October 2021 likely underrepresent post-pandemic demand.
 While regional traffic volumes overall are largely back to pre-pandemic levels, travel patterns remain disrupted.
 At the end of 2020, Denver Regional Council of Governments (DRCOG) staff compared traffic volumes from permanent traffic counters in the region and found that the pandemic affected both the quantity and timing of vehicle travel in the region, with fewer people traveling overall, especially in the morning and afternoon peak periods.
 At the height of the pandemic restrictions in April 2020, travel was down about 50% compared to April 2019; though, by October 2020, traffic volumes on major interstates and state highways in the region generally returned to 2019 levels.
 The study team is working closely with DRCOG to evaluate travel effects post-pandemic and adjust assumptions about future travel patterns and volumes.
 For instance, will people continue to work from home at least some of the time, decreasing travel in the peak periods?
 Will demand for package and food deliveries remain high, increasing freight and delivery traffic?
 Despite the pandemic effects, the Denver region is projected to grow, with more demand for travel and travel options.